All Episodes

 Such a distinction.

-And I know that like everything else that the president has done that is successful, that that is not going to be given its true coverage and commitment from the media because all we really focus on now is conspiracy theory news.
+And I know that, like everything else that the president has done that is successful, that that is not going to be given its true coverage and commitment from the media because all we really focus on now is conspiracy theory news, which is where I'm going to get to in a moment.

-And the one thing that this Iranian deal did it brought together a coalition in the Middle East that never existed before.
+But for the president to lay out a better vision, and the one thing that this Iranian deal did is it brought together a coalition in the Middle East that never existed before.

-And now that we have a potential strong U.S. partner and not somebody that has become hostile to our closest ally, Israel, the way Obama did, by the way, influencing elections, Obama tried to influence the election that Benjamin Netanyahu was running in re-election.
+And now that we have a potential, strong U.S. partner and not somebody that has become hostile to our closest ally, Israel, the way Obama did, by the way, influencing elections, Obama tried to influence the election that Benjamin Netanyahu was running in re-election.

 He tried to influence it.